Polkas/cat2cat/README.md

 `trans` dataset containing transitions between old (2008) and new (2010) occupational codes.
 This table could be used to map encodings in both directions.

-Panel dataset without the unique identifiers and only two periods, backward:
+Panel dataset without the unique identifiers and only two periods, backward and simple frequencies:

 ```{r}
 library(cat2cat)